Shinyu-Mao/Simple-Keyword-Search-with-Python/README.md

-# Simple-Keyword-Searching-with-Python
+# Simple-Keyword-Search-with-Python
-A simple implementation of keyword searching with Python.
+A simple implementation of keyword search with Python.